 - Advocacy of policy changes that promote and encourage healthy lifestyles

-We support projects and strategies that address socioeconomic, racial, and geographic disparities in health care by:
+We support projects and strategies that address socioeconomic, racial, and geographic disparities in health and health care by:

 - Improving the accessibility, affordability, and quality of health care, as well as eliminating conditions such as poverty and discrimination that contribute to health disparities.